 Final Words on Finding the Best International Bank Account

 If you’re living and working abroad you’ll find that as well as retaining your bank account in your home country and perhaps opening a new account in the country you have settled, a digital bank account offered by the new breed of international challenger banks is more than likely going to have you well covered.
 Traditional immigrant bank accounts have expensive fees and high minimum deposit requirements, which is precisely why there was room for new fintechs to take the market by storm.
 The best international bank for immigrants will depend on each immigrant’s requirements, but for inclusivity and low fees we recommend giving these new fintechs a go.
+Leading fintech Wise even provides better interest rates on its foreign savings account than the mainstream banks.
 We think you’ll soon discover they can operate as your sole international banking provider around the world, or at the very least run alongside your domestic bank account.